Blendify/blender-manual/blender_docs/manual/rigging/armatures/bones/editing/parenting.rst

    they will just be translated if you choose to connect them to their parent's tip.

-In the *Properties editor*, Bones tab, for each selected bone, you can select its parent in the *Parent* data-ID to the upper right corner of its Relations panel.
+In the *Properties editor*, Bones tab, for each selected bone, you can select its parent in the *Parent* data ID to the upper right corner of its Relations panel.
 If you want them to be connected, just enable the checkbox to the right of the list.

 .. note::